 But what if there’s nobody available to practice with?

-A top-notch MMA grappling dummy will do the trick.
+A top-notch grappling dummy for self defense (ad) will do the trick.

 In an imperfect world, a grappling dummy still beats having no training partner whatsoever.
 Consider this nifty purchase if you need more practice but don’t have the resources.